FREE Uber Tax Info Pack

 The Individual Tax Return due dates depend on when and how you lodge your return.

-• If at the 30th of June you have a previous tax return that is unlodged, your current tax return will be due on the 31st of October
+- If at the 30th of June you have a previous tax return that was unlodged, your current tax return will be due on the 31st of October

 If any of these dates fall on a weekend or public holiday, the due date is the next business day.